SELMA PARLOUR

 The inviting, yet ultimately impenetrable nature of her compositions keeps the eye moving across the surface of each canvas.
 In the hunt for visual entryways, through the implied sense of multiple spaces created, we become aware of the extrordinary details: the processes that allow paint to convey qualities of many other material and archi-spatial properties.
 As a viewer, there is a real sense of being manipulated, siren-called into vistas that so nearly become places open and accessible for projection, only to be kept at the treshold.
 But the notion of a limited view is entirely tempered by the surface intricacies; we are happy to be implicated in such a visually rewarding and purposely game-like strategy.
 Apple and Hat, 2021

-She layers her paint with great patience and skill to achieve a luminous ground, with as much light trickery as a Van Eyck or a Rothko. – Mark Sheerin, FAD magazine, 2020
+Her delicate shading can only hint at depth, and heighten the intensity of the jewel-like works.
+She layers her paint with great patience and skill to achieve a luminous ground, with as much light trickery as a Van Eyck or a Rothko.
+As a result her colours punch out, in a wild range of shades from pretty pastel to harshly acidic. [...]
+Parlour's highly technical, lexical, and at times abstruse works are much more challenging than that last viral tweet you saw. – Mark Sheerin, FAD magazine, 2020

 Selma Parlour’s haunted paintings hover with retinal disparity across the space.
 The luminous synchronicity, in this case, operates through our intrusion into a private world, where a parallel dimension may exist.
 The colour shifts in the multiple framing of each composition are exact, and build a system that is modulated through the tonal colour bleeds.
 In One for each eye 4, each successive colour - cobalt violet, manganese blue, viridian green and brown /ochre - alter the perception of the retinal spatialisation.
 Here the space between the eyes, which allows binocular vision (the angle from which each eye views an object) creates the imperfect match with its counterpart, a yellow multi-toned field of colour.
 These paintings are shimmering, intense objects, and their emptiness allows the other works in the space to breathe. – Laurence Noga, Saturation Point, 2016